Your best dining bets in Dry Creek Valley are in and around Healdsburg

 Willi's Seafood & Raw Bar

-An extension of the excellent Willi's Wine Bar near Santa Rosa (4404 Old Redwood Highway; 707/526-3096), this lively hangout serves Latin-leaning small plates.
+An extension of Willi's Wine Bar near Santa Rosa (which sadly was a victim of wildfires in 2017), this lively hangout serves Latin-leaning small plates.
 Everyday, Willi’s offers at least seven varieties of fresh oysters at the raw bar.
 Throw one back with a seasonal cocktail. willisseafood.net; 403 Healdsburg Avenue, Healdsburg; 707/433-9191.

 Noble Folk Ice Cream & Pie Bar